rainyrubyzhou/AccuVIR/readme.md

 ```
 >**Output Results:**

- + `prefix_merge_final.fa` is final output of AccuVIR.
+ + `prefix_merge.fa_final.fa` is final output of AccuVIR.
 It contains the single sequence that ranks best using MRR.

     Users can also pass this sequence as the backbone to step 1 to iteratively refine the output.